 ✔️ Whistle – This might be the most important item to have on your day hiking gear list when traveling with kids.
 Teach your child how to use the emergency whistle if they suddenly find themselves separated from you.

-Whew… that’s a long list.
+Whew… that’s a long hiking essentials list.
 Right?
 I can’t emphasize enough how important it is in planning what to pack for day hike that you personalize this list for your style and the type of hike.
 Hopefully you have found enough information in this detailed hiking packing list to help you make a really informed decision.
 Of course, don’t forget to download the printable packing list for day hikes.